Improve High-Speed Rail Ticketing Experience

 Consistent and intuitive for users but less scalable

-Based on the testing results, all participants preferred the third solution for its consistency and usability.
+Based on the A/B testing results, all participants preferred the third solution for its consistency and usability.

 BEFORE